High School Trips

 CULTURE, LAND AND LEADERSHIP

 Our High School Front Country trips are designed to help adolescents develop leadership skills, intercultural awareness and lifelong friendships.
 Much like our Middle School trips, this trip is designed in the spirit of a family road trip.
 Our ultimate goal is to foster the Wild Kids core traits and values, while building a strong, intergenerational community that is authentically compelled to care for our planet and one other.

 All campers will need to complete a minimum of two training hikes with the group prior to heading to Montana.
-All campers must also pass a Pack Test in May, which requires everyone to carry a 45-50 pound pack and finish a 3 mile hike in 45 minutes.
-For this test, we use Lanikai Loop.
+All campers must also pass a Pack Test in May, which requires everyone to carry a 45-50 pound pack and finish a 3 mile hike in under 45 minutes.
+For this test we use Lanikai Loop.